 - A. The prosecution presents the opening statement and closing argument first.
+(Virtual) The prosecution presents the opening statement and closing argument first.
 Attorneys may elect to stand or remain seated while giving their opening statement, direct and cross examinations, and closing arguments.
-Attorneys must turn on their video and unmute their microphone when presenting. - B. During witness examinations, the two attorneys examining the witness must have their video on.
+Attorneys must turn on their video and unmute their microphone when presenting. - B. Attorneys may conduct a re-direct examination when appropriate.
+No re-crossexamination is allowed.
+Witnesses may not be recalled to the stand.
+(Virtual) Attorneys may conduct a re-direct examination when appropriate.
+No recross-examination is allowed.
+Witnesses may not be recalled to the stand.
+During witness examinations, the two attorneys examining the witness must have their video on.
 The attorney must unmute their microphone when examining the witness.
-When an attorney is not examining a witness or raising an objection, their microphone must be muted.
-If an attorney wishes to object, the attorney can unmute their microphone to do so but must remain seated.
-Attorneys may conduct a re-direct examination when appropriate.
-No re-cross-examination is allowed.
-Witnesses may not be recalled to the stand. - C. The attorney who conducts the direct examination of a witness is the only person allowed to make objections to the cross-examination of that witness.
-The attorney who conducts the cross-examination of a witness is the only person allowed to make objections during the direct or redirect examination of the witness.
-Two points must be deducted for each objection made by the wrong attorney. - D. Attorneys may use paper notes while presenting their case.
-Notes in any digital format or on any device may not be kept or used during trial. - E. The Mock Trial competition proceedings are governed by the California Mock Trial Simplified Rules of Evidence in the case material.
-Only specified types of objections will be recognized in the competition.
-Other rules may not be used at the trial. - F. Legal motions not outlined in the official materials will not be allowed. - G. There are no objections allowed during opening statements or closing arguments.
+The attorney not examining a witness at the time will have their microphone muted.
+If the attorney wants to raise an objection, the attorney can unmute their microphone to do so, but must remain seated. - C. The attorney who conducts the direct examination of a witness is the only person allowed to make objections to the cross-examination of that witness.
+The attorney who conducts the cross-examination of a witness is the only person allowed to make objections during the direct examination of the witness.
+Scorers may deduct up to two points from the offending attorney's score for each objection made by the wrong attorney. - D. Attorneys may use paper notes while presenting their cases.
+Notes in any digital format or on a device may not be kept or used during trial. - E. The Mock Trial competition proceedings are governed by the California Mock Trial Simplified Rules of Evidence (as modified for San Diego County) in the case material.
+Only specified types of objections listed in the case materials will be recognized in the competition.
+Other evidentiary rules may not be used at the trial. - F. The pretrial motion, motions entering exhibits into evidence, and motion to strike testimony are the only motions allowed.
+All other motions are prohibited.
+If a motion is made that is not listed in this section, scorers may deduct up to two points from the team's total team presentation/participation score.

+- G. There are no objections allowed during opening statements or closing arguments.
 (It will be the judge's responsibility to handle any legally inappropriate statements made in the closing, while scorers will also keep in mind the closing argument criteria.)
-Two points must be deducted for each objection made during opening statements or closing arguments. - H. There will be 60 seconds provided at the end of the pretrial and at the end of the trial for team members from each team to confer with their team's attorney coaches to discuss any trial irregularities.
-The only permissible method for this communication will be determined by the San Diego County Mock Trial Committee.
+Two points must be deducted for each objection made during opening statements or closing arguments.
+One minute is automatically reserved for rebuttal at the conclusion of closing arguments.
+Only issues that were addressed in an opponent's closing argument may be raised during rebuttal.
+Formal reservation of rebuttal time is not required. - H. There will be 30 seconds provided at the end of the pretrial and at the end of the trial for team members from each team to confer with their team's attorney coaches to discuss any trial irregularities.